About Same Sex Partner Dancing

 in your dance class!

-Dance Classes For The Gay and Lesbian Community
+Dance Classes For The Gay, Lesbian and Queer Community

-Waltz and Foxtrot, and much more!
+Waltz and Foxtrot, Queer Wedding Dance, and much more!
 What makes these dances queer?
 Your

-freedom to dance with the gender of your choice, in the dance role
+freedom to dance with the person of your choice, in the dance role

-of your choice.
+of your choice, with other LGBTQ folks.
 Of course, we also offer classes for everybody, not

-exclusively gay or lesbian dancers: Belly Dance, Hip Hop, Swing Dance,
+exclusively queer, gay, lesbian or trans dancers: Swing Dance,

 Salsa and Merengue, Ballroom Dance, Wedding Dance, and all of the